-KERRY DIXON is in his first NFL season, joining the Ravens after 15 years as a collegiate assistant, most recently as wide receivers coach at Georgia Tech (2019-21).
+KERRY DIXON is in his second NFL season.
+He joined the Ravens in 2022 after 15 years as a collegiate assistant, most recently as wide receivers coach at Georgia Tech (2019-21).
 Dixon went to Georgia Tech from Toledo, where he served as the team's running backs coach in 2018.
 Prior to his Toledo arrival, Dixon spent three seasons (2015-17) as the wide receivers coach at Florida.
 Dixon's coaching career also includes successful stints as an assistant at Florida International (2014 – RBs), Florida Atlantic (2012-13 – RBs), Montana State (2010-11 – RBs), Stillman (2009 – offensive coordinator), Texas Southern (2008 – QBs) and Morgan State (2007 – QBs).

-· Spent the 2018 season as Toledo's running backs coach, helping mentor three 500-yard rushers, en route to helping the Rockets post the Mid-American Conference's No. 2 rushing offense (223.6 ypg).
+- Spent the 2018 season as Toledo's running backs coach, helping mentor three 500-yard rushers...The Rockets posted the Mid-American Conference's No. 2 rushing offense (223.6 ypg).

-· Spent three seasons (2015-17) as the wide receivers coach for the Florida Gators, where he was named one of the nation's Top 25 recruiters by Rivals.com and mentored two of the three freshmen to ever record 100-yard receiving games for the Gators (Antonio Callaway in 2015 & Tyrie Cleveland in 2016).
+- Spent three seasons (2015-17) as the wide receivers coach at Florida, where he was named one of the nation's Top 25 recruiters by Rivals.com and mentored two of the first three freshmen to ever record 100-yard receiving games for the Gators (Antonio Callaway in 2015 & Tyrie Cleveland in 2016).

-2019-21 (with Georgia Tech): 2020: Served as wide receivers coach where he helped WR Jalen Camp, who had only 12 catches and no TDs prior to Dixon's arrival, lead the team with career highs in receptions (29), receiving yards (439) and TD catches (4).
-2019: Mentored WR Ahmarean Brown, who tied Calvin Johnson's freshman record for TD receptions (7).
+2019-21: (with Georgia Tech) 2020: Served as wide receivers coach where he helped WR Jalen Camp, who had only 12 catches and no TDs prior to Dixon's arrival, lead the team with career highs in receptions (29), receiving yards (439) and TD catches (4).
+2019: Mentored WR Ahmarean Brown, who tied Calvin Johnson's Georgia Tech record for TD receptions (7) by a freshman.

-COLLEGE: Initially played QB his first two collegiate seasons for the Baylor Bears (2000-01)…He made two starts at QB for Baylor before transferring to Hampton University, where he would finish his career as QB for the Pirates (2002-03)…Was selected to play in the 2003 HBCU All-Star Game.
+COLLEGE: Initially played QB his first two collegiate seasons for the Baylor Bears (2000-01)…Made two starts at QB for Baylor before transferring to Hampton University, where he would finish his career as QB for the Pirates (2002-03)…Was selected to play in the 2003 HBCU All-Star Game.

-PERSONAL: Attended Booker T. Washington (Houston, TX) HS, where he earned All-Greater Houston Area honors in his senior year at quarterback…Dixon and his wife, Robin, have three daughters, Charlee (12), Rylee (4) and Reneé (2), and a son, Kerry III (5).
+PERSONAL: Attended Booker T. Washington (Houston, TX) HS, where he earned All-Greater Houston Area honors in his senior year at QB…Dixon and his wife, Robin, have three daughters, Charlee (13), Rylee (5) and Reneé (3), and a son, Kerry III (6).